-- 1. While in the lab students will wear an N95 mask and goggles or face shield. - 2.
-Hand sanitizer will be provided to use before and after encounters or practice sessions. - 3.
-Students should change their clothes after laboratory sessions, and washing your day's attire at the end of the day is highly recommended to reduce any potential contamination.
+- 1. Hand sanitizer will be provided to use before and after encounters or practice sessions. - Students should change their clothes after laboratory sessions, and washing your day's attire at the end of the day is highly recommended to reduce any potential contamination.